 For family or friends trying to determine whether or not a loved one is abusing drugs, there are many challenges.
 One of these is recognizing the elements of drug use that might point to a problem.
 When it comes to drug abuse, concerned family members may not even know what to look for, whether it be physically or behaviorally.
 It can help to recognize the various types of drug paraphernalia – items and objects that are used to support or enable drug use – that can make a loved one’s drug use more apparent.

-According to the US Drug Enforcement Agency (DEA), the many elements of drug paraphernalia include:
+According to the Drug Enforcement Administration (DEA), drug paraphernalia includes:1

 The following provides brief descriptions of items, how they’re used, and what drugs they’re associated with.
 It is important to note that, while the presence of only one of the more common items may not indicate drug use, several of them together may be stronger signs of use.